mx1001/hardops_manual/docs/Hops/menus/helper.md

 The Hops helper is one of the more beloved features in Hard Ops and fullfills needs that are required for full screen working.

-You can call the helper by pressing ctrl + ~ with a mesh selected.
+You can call the helper by pressing "ctrl + ~"" with a mesh selected.

 ![](img\hotkey\hh1.gif)